. Benvenuti! The definitive site for Sicilian travel, history, arts, culture and more. Don't just 'visit' Sicily. Experience it!

 Palermo.

-Kals'Art music and art festival, held into mid-September.
+Kals'Art music and art festival, held into mid-September, but not every year.

 1-6 August